-The new Victorian Child Safe Standards (the Child Safe Standards) became law on 1 January 2016.
+The new Victorian Child Safe Standards (the Child Safe Standards) came into force on 1 July 2022.
 They represent a radical shift in how schools, and other organisations providing services for children, are required to manage their child protection obligations.